mikezange/laravel-database-translation/README.md

 #Laravel Database Translations

 For Laravel <= 5.4 use version 0.2.x

-For Laravel >= 5.5 user version 1.x
+For Laravel >= 5.5 use version 1.x

 ## Description